The making of the Moscow International Medical Cluster logo and corporate identity

 The client chooses the sphere-based shape (as if hinting at the globe) for the main logo.

-Finalizing the text portion.
+Finalizing the text part.

 As it turns out, we also need to create a Russian version of the logo.
 Immediately the problem of small line spacing becomes evident: the letters Д, Ц and Й look bad.